Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/criteria-ios.md

 Allow users who cannot distinguish colours or sensory information (colour blind, visually impaired, hearing impaired, mobile users in bright environment or in noisy environments…) to access the same information by other means.

 ** Tools: **
 The [Colour Contrast Analyser](http://www.paciellogroup.com/resources/contrastanalyser/) application can quickly measure colour contrast levels (free for Windows and Mac).
+</br>The Accessibility Inspector tool provides a specific [Color Contrast Calculator](./dev-ios-wwdc-19000.html#ColorContrast) feature that reaches the same purpose since Xcode 11.

 ** Example of invalid contrast **
 The label “film | 8:40 PM…” does not have enough contrast.
 It will not be readable by all users.